saeyslab/VIB_Hackathon_June_2024/paper.md

 **Napari plugin**

 Napari is a scalable interactive viewer for multi-dimensional data.
 It works natively in python.
 Within this hackathon, we worked on adding functionality to napari-spatialdata, a SpatialData plugin for napari.
 Firstly, we worked on reusing colors previously defined in the SpatialData object.
 Secondly, progress had been made to only visualize subsets of the cells.
-This would allow to plot a certain celltype colored by gene expression of gene x and another celltype colored by gene expression y.
+This would allow to plot a certain celltype colored by gene expression of gene x and another celltype colored by gene expression.
-Thirdly, work on the annotation wdget has been performed and checked.
+Thirdly, work on the annotation widget has been performed and checked.
+Lastly, it has been made possible for widgets to communicate with one another.

 **Annotation workflows**